yani82/EcoFriend/notes.md

 - owner: boolean (didn’t want to have a belongs_to association with brand) -->

 Questions
-- What UserInterests is associated with a Brand?
+- What Comments are associated with a Brand?
-- How many brands is a user interested in?
+- How many Brands is a User interested in?
-- Who's the most active user?
+- Who's the most active User?
-- What's the most popular brand?
+- What's the most popular Brand?